Chelsea-Dover/front-end-101/JS/labs/Exercise_moving_bear.md

 ---
 **Advanced**

-Do the same exercise as above but try using jquery.
+Do the same exercise as above but try using jQuery.